 Unworthy in the long run

 Persistent dumping is associated with the long run.
-Many times, selling the dumped products at a huge subsidy in the foreign markets may become unsustainable and unviable for the company over a long period of time.
+Often, selling the dumped products at a huge subsidy in the foreign markets may become unsustainable and unviable for the company over a long period.
 Selling goods at marginal pricing may prove burdensome on the financial health of the company over that time period.

 Disruption of local competition